abhigoogol/Disease-Detection-using-image-processing-and-data-mining/README.md

 # Disease-Detection-using-image-processing-and-data-mining

-This is a project code readme.txt.
+M. Tech. project designed and implemented for finding tumors in the brain.
+We used supervised learning, where different textural features were taken and among those important features were selected using cut points.
+Those features with their corresponding classes were fed to classifier predicting the correct class.

-Project: Knowledge Abstraction from Brain MRI Images Using Statistical Techniques and Associative Classification
+Project: **Knowledge Abstraction from Brain MRI Images Using Statistical Techniques and Associative Classification**</br>
-Author: Abhishek Singh Sambyal
+Author: Abhishek Singh Sambyal</br>
-USN: 1BI12SCS01
+USN: 1BI12SCS01</br>

 For any querries you can reach me here: abhishek[dot]sambyal[at]gmail[dot]com